SwiftSeal/resistify/README.md

 Feel free to give it a try and I'm happy to take on suggestions!
 Due to other commitments I can't currently benchmark this properly and make no guarantees to its accuracy.

-Both the CoCoNat and TMbed predictor can make use of GPUs, which I reccommend for their improved performance.
+Both the CoCoNat and TMbed predictor can make use of GPUs, which I recommend for their improved performance.
 I expect the addition of GPU-capabilities to add a bunch of *exciting* new errors, so please raise an issue if anything goes wrong.

 ## Installation